JMead171/professional-portfolio/README.md

  - The CSS uses media queries to resize the page for smaller screen viewing

- - All images uses appropraite alt="" attribute
+ - All images uses appropriate alt="" attribute

 # Screen Shot